Skip to main content

 • Stay with person, call for help

-• Locate adrenaline injector
+• Locate adrenaline device

 • Phone family/emergency contact